yoavf/metrics.help/src/content/metrics/entropy.md

 aliases: [entropy, eval_entropy, policy_entropy]
 shortDescription: Randomness of the policy.
 whatToLookFor:
-  - Should decrease slowly over time as the agent becomes more confident.
+  - Should decrease slowly over time as the model becomes more confident.
-  - If it drops too fast, the agent might be collapsing to a suboptimal policy (premature convergence).
+  - If it drops too fast, the model might be collapsing to a suboptimal policy (premature convergence).
-  - "If it stays high, the agent isn't learning a specific strategy."
+  - "If it stays high, the model isn't learning a specific strategy."
 visualizations:
   yDomain: [0, 1.2]
   healthy: